-After setting up the Echo and using it for an hour, it seems obvious to me that the Echo will take over our lives in a similar fashion mobiles did when the iPhone 3 came out.
+After setting up the Echo and using it for an hour, it seems obvious to me that the Echo will take over our lives in a similar fashion as mobile phones did when the iPhone 3 came out.
 Let me explain why; currently, the things you can do with the Echo is fairly basic, if you have Spotify Premium you can ask it to play songs, it can play any Radio channel you want, it can add things to your calendar.
-I work from a home office 2 days a week and being able to turn off the music by voice when a phone call comes in, without having to worry about finding my phone and opening Spotify on my PC at the same time, is something which is actually useful.
+I work from a home office 2 days a week and being able to turn off the music when a phone call comes in is useful.

-The main reason that the Echo is something you should take note of though, are 'Skills'.
-Like the App store, the Echo has a 'Skills' store where you can download third-party apps built by developers that add new 'Skills' to your Dot.
+Skills.
+Like the apps available from the App Store, the Echo has a 'Skills' store where you can download third-party skills that have been built by developers.
 At the minute, the 'Skills' store has about 75 apps in the store, some useful, some not so much.

 My favourite so far is the 'call my phone feature'.
 You can install the phone finder app on your phone, install the matching skill on your Echo and with some quick configuration, your Echo is paired to your phone.
 I tend to misplace my phone in my home a lot.
 With the skill installed, instead of wasting time finding my phone, turning over the sofa cushions and throwing everything on the floor in a rage, I can ask Alexa to call my phone and it starts ringing.
 This feature isn't exactly groundbreaking, writing the code for it could be done in a day or so, however, it's so useful and it works so smoothly, you kind of think, how did I live before this?

 Creating a custom skill in Alexa can be done in two main ways.
 The first involves using AWS Lambda.
 I've yet to use Lambda but it's a service that allows you to run code in the cloud.
+Serverless functions.
 It works with Java, Node.js or Python.
 As I don't specialize in any of these, the second option is the one that is more appealing to me... a web service option.
+Using an API allows you to build skills using any programming language you want.

-If you host a service in Azure that takes any necessary actions and sends back the correct response then you can use any flavor of .NET.
 If you are like me, when iPhone Apps came out, I couldn't spare the time to learn a new language.
-Being able to use C# means that any developer who can write a web service and has a bit of imagination can start writing Skills for Alexa quickly and easily.
+I use C# and being able to use C# means that any developer who can write a web service and has a bit of imagination can start writing Skills for Alexa quickly and easily.
 The number of possible Skills is definitely a lot more than 75 apps, so now's the perfect time to get in ahead of the curb.
 What are you waiting for?
 Happy Coding 🤘